 Capitalism is facing a historically unprecedented legitimacy crisis.
 Accumulating social and environmental side effects, disconnected financial markets, and a growing gap between the rich and the poor create grand challenges which require fundamental changes in how we produce and consume.
 While the importance and urgency of sustainability is rarely challenged, deep processes of transformation usually face numerous institutional and psychological barriers that have to be overcome.
 As Jared Diamond described in his book “Collapse”, civilizations often react to a crisis of which they do not understand the causalities by reinforcing the routines that might have created the crisis in the first place.
 Understanding the institutional and psychological forces that block and/or enable deep transformations is a key aspect of responsible capitalism.
 The Venice Summer School 2019 will investigate those forces on the individual, organizational and societal level.

 Giovanni Favero, Università Ca’ Foscari Venezia

 Johanna Mair, Hertie School of Governance/ Stanford University

 Juliane Reinecke, King’s Business School

 A Certificate of attendance will be issued at the end of the course.

 Number of ECTS credits allocated: 2

-Application via VIU website now available (see box in this page)
+Application via VIU website will be available from February 1, 2019 (see box in this page)

 The Program will admit 15 student participants.

-The fees will cover tuition, course materials, accommodation in multiple rooms at the VIU campus, lunches in the VIU cafeteria and Social events.
+The fees will cover tuition, course materials, lunches in the VIU cafeteria and Social events.